deni2312/prisma-engine/README.md

 ### Sponza

-An example of sponza scene that runs 1000 point lights through clustered shading with some post-processing, with animations took by mixamo (Click on the image for the youtube video)
+An example of a Sponza scene that utilizes 1000 point lights through clustered shading, with some post-processing, and includes animations taken from Mixamo.
+(Click on the image for the youtube video)

 https://www.youtube.com/watch?v=T0_1JGvYyl0